 “Vahna Mark and team from Galactech, ma’am,” Vahna marches ahead of them, back ram-rod straight as she hands off their credentials, “Reporting for work order 0786.”

 The officer nods, her face pinched and pale under the fluorescents as the crew falls into line in front of her.
-Her gaze fixed her pristine Order-issue datapad.
+Her gaze fixed on her pristine Order-issue datapad.
+Non scuff marks or blaster damage there.

 “Report to Bay 7 for accreditation and quarter details.”
 She signals over one of the stormtroopers and Rey's heart sinks.
-The empty expression of it's mask up even worse up close.
-“Take them to Officer Ang,”
+The empty expression of the mask is even worse up close.
+“Take them to Officer Ang.”

 The trooper shoots off a smart salute, turning sharply on his or her heel to lead them deeper into the ship.